artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 `--show` lets us look up the values that hashcat has cracked previously from hashcat's [potfile][hashcat potfile].
 Looks like the system administrator's password is `Passw0rd!`.
 Many secure.

+__Note__: My colleague reminded me that he solved this challenge with john with the command `john --format=nt forensics.hash  --wordlist=/usr/share/wordlists/rockyou.txt`. `rockyou.txt` is one of the default wordlists on Kali Linux.
+With this command, john cracked the above passwords in seconds, whereas my hashcat command took about 8 minutes for the first hash and several minutes more for the second.

 ### Forensics 101 (part 3)

 Points: 10

 > What is the hostname of the system?

 Surely somewhere in this memory dump is the hostname of the computer.
-Sure enough, the internet tells me that the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ComputerName\ComputerName` registry key contains the hostname.
+Indeed, the internet tells me that the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ComputerName\ComputerName` registry key contains the hostname.
 Volatility's [`printkey` command][printkey] will let us read the value of this key.
 We can pass a specific hive to `printkey` with the `-o` option.
 Let's run `hivelist` again to pull up those virtual addresses:

 ```bash
 ➜ volatility --profile=Win7SP1x64 -f memdump.mem hivelist